 Sarah Brandon is a Project Specialist at the Leonard D. Schaeffer Center for Health Policy and Economics.
 Working cross-functionally among key initiatives, she is responsible for project coordination and managing research dissemination to ensure the Center fulfills its commitment to impacting health policy.
 Sarah brings experience in technology communications and community organizing to the Center.
 She holds a B.A. in English with honors in Nonfiction Writing from Brown University and was raised in Los Angeles.

-Ricardo Basurto-Dávila is a health economist at the Los Angeles County Department of Public Health’s Office of Health Assessment and Epidemiology.
+Ricardo Basurto-Dávila is a health economist at the Los Angeles County Department of Public Health’s Office of the CEO.
 In his current position, he leads the Policy Analysis Unit, which supports the Department’s decision-making process through economic evaluations and analytical studies of policies and programs that affect population health.
 Dr. Basurto-Davila was previously a Prevention Effectiveness Fellow at the US Centers for Disease Control and Prevention, where he conducted economic evaluations of the efforts implemented by the United States and other countries to respond to the 2009 H1N1 influenza pandemic.
 Prior to that, he was an Assistant Policy Analyst at the RAND Corporation, where his work focused on migration, social and environmental determinants of health, and inequalities in health and health care.
 He earned a B.A. in economics from Instituto Tecnológico y de Estudios Superiores de Monterrey in Mexico, a M.S. in economics from the University of Texas at Austin, and the Ph.D. in Policy Analysis from the Pardee RAND Graduate School in Santa Monica, CA.